Incentives and rebates

 If you purchase hospital cover earlier in life (and keep it), you’ll avoid paying the LHC loading.

-From 1 July following your 31st birthday, if you do take hospital cover later in life you'll pay 2% LHC loading on top of the normal premium for each year you have not had hospital cover since turning 30 (up to 70%) and you'll be required to pay this loading for 10 continuous years.
+From 1 July following your 31st birthday, if you do take hospital cover later in life, you'll pay 2% LHC loading on top of the normal premium for each year you have not had hospital cover since turning 30 (up to 70%) and you'll be required to pay this loading for 10 continuous years.

-If you're already over 31, taking our private hospital cover may help you avoid paying any extra loading as you get older.
+If you're already over 31, taking out private hospital cover may help you avoid paying any extra loading as you get older.
 The longer you wait to take out private hospital cover after turning 31, the higher your LHC loading.

-Australian Government Rebate on Private Health Insurance
+Australian Government Rebate on private health insurance

 Who needs to know about it?

-Anyone with private health insurance or who is thinking about getting private health insurance.
+• Anyone thinking about getting private health insurance.

 What is it?

+Most Australians with private health insurance receive the Australian Government Rebate (Rebate) to help cover the cost of their premiums.
 It’s the portion of your private health insurance that the government pays for you.
 It applies to both hospital and extras cover.

-Most people choose to receive their rebate as a reduction in their premiums.
-However, you can also choose to pay the full premium and claim the rebate at the end of the financial year as a tax offset.
+Most people choose to receive their Rebate as a reduction in their premiums.
+However, you can also choose to pay the full premium and claim the Rebate at the end of the financial year as a tax offset.

 Interested in joining RT Health?